Please note that the copy function is not enabled for this field.

 Public title

-Investigating resistance training in people with chronic psychotic disorders.
+Investigating resistance training in people living with psychotic disorders.

 Scientific title